opsdroid/opsdroid/docs/configuration-reference.md

 ```

 Some connectors will allow you to specify a delay to simulate a real user, you just need to add the delay option under a connector in the `configuration.yaml` file.

-To allow a connector to use a HTTP proxy, either define the https_proxy/http_proxy environment variables, or set a `proxy:` key in the connector configuration.
-The matrix connector only uses environment variables to configure it to use a proxy server.

 **Thinking Delay:** accepts a _int_, _float_ or a _list_ to delay reply by _x_ seconds.
 **Typing Delay:** accepts a _int_, _float_ or a _list_ to delay reply by _x_ seconds - this is calculated by the length of opsdroid response text so waiting time will be variable.